PalisadoesFoundation/talawa/INSTALLATION.md

 The INSTALLATION.md files in both repositories show you how.
 The Talawa-API INSTALLATION.md will also show you the Organization URL to use when you first login to Talawa mobile.

 ### Talawa Mobile App
+**Note:** If you are an Android user, you may choose to directly use the `apk` file provided in this repo, and skip the manual setup part.
+For more information about this, see the [Installation section](#Installation).
+But if you want to setup the development environment for yourself, read along.

 You'll need to set up the IDE and mobile device emulator on your local system and have access to a system running the Talawa API, which the mobile needs to access to operate properly.

 1. **Development Environment**: You'll need to have the following installed: